augusto-rosa/Portfolio/README.md

-# ✨ A collection of things I’ve built, learned, and enjoyed.
+# A collection of things I’ve built, learned, and enjoyed.

-<p align="center">Welcome to my portfolio</p>
+<p align="center">✨ Welcome to my portfolio ✨</p>

 🛠️ Projects in progress — feedback is always welcome!